ALPHYPSYCHE/Kubernetes/README.md

  ## NAMESPACE

-Namespaces provide a way to organize and segregate resources in Kubernetes.
+Namespaces provide a way to organize and segregate resources in Kubernetes.Namespaces provide a way to logically divide cluster resources, allowing multiple users or teams to share a cluster without interference.
+They offer a scope for names and resource isolation, making it easier to organize and manage Kubernetes objects within a cluster.

  Default
 kube-system